kubereboot/kured/README.md

-      --slack-username string               slack username for reboot notifications (default "kured") --start-time string                   schedule reboot only after this time of day (default "0:00") --time-zone string                    use this timezone for schedule inputs (default "UTC")
+      --slack-username string               slack username for reboot notifications (default "kured") --start-time string                   schedule reboot only after this time of day (default "0:00") --time-zone string                    use this timezone for schedule inputs (default "UTC") --metrics-port uint                   port where the /metrics endpoint is served. (default 8080)
 ```

 ### Reboot Sentinel File & Period